September 12, 2018

 If you research this ship, you will see a lot of mixed reviews.
 If you avid cruiser, you may find this ship lacking but the Caribbean islands you visit make up for anything the ship lacks.
 This particular cruise went to the islands of St Maaarten, St Lucia, St Kitts, Barbados, Antigua, and US Virgin Islands.

-I have been on several cruises and this was my least favorite ship.
-Compared to the other Carnival ships I have been on, this one was much smaller, looked much older, and didn't have near the food selection.
-There is not a plethora of activities and shows going on throughout the day and no movie night under the stars.
+I’ve been on several cruises, and this was my least favorite ship.
+Compared to other Carnival ships I’ve sailed on, this one felt much smaller, looked older, and offered a more limited food selection.
+There also weren’t as many activities or shows throughout the day, and there was no Movies Under the Stars.

-The food service staff, though not as friendly as I have had on other ships, were pleasant.
-Our Cabin Steward was awesome.
-She was very attentive and took very good care of us.
+That said, while the food service staff wasn’t as friendly as I’ve experienced on other ships, they were still pleasant.
+Our cabin steward, however, was amazing—very attentive and took excellent care of us.

-Overall, though the ship was not as expected, this was my favorite Caribbean cruise.
+Overall, even though the ship didn’t meet my expectations, it ended up being my favorite Caribbean cruise.

 No comments: